 Employees: There are situations where factors such as how the remaining employees and customers will be treated post-sale is important.
-An owner/operator or a strategic buyer could be the best option here because the assistance of management and key employees will continue to be necessary for the business to be successful.
+An owner/operator or a strategic buyer could be the best option here.
+This is because the assistance of management and key employees will continue to be necessary for the business to be successful.

 Transition: There are other instances where the seller may want to begin a transition but is willing to stay for a period of several years to help run the business.
 This can be attractive when the seller has additional financial incentives that are tied to an “earn-out”.
 Financial buyers are often the best fit here.

 Regardless of these factors’ degree of importance, it is important to put a plan together as to which group(s) the business is going to be marketed to and to get as much interest from as many prospective buyers as possible.
 The best situation is a competitive environment where different prospective buyers are competing on price and terms.

 Brentwood Growth is a leading business brokerage firm with an experienced and trusted team of top business brokers who can assist you with selling your business to relevant buyers for the highest price.